-- 6.11 It is obviously important that people live in appropriate accommodation, and when a dwelling is lost or can no longer safely exist in its current location due to coastal erosion, the occupants may need to be re-housed on a temporary basis in emergency accommodation (potentially at a cost to the public purse) and/or on a permanent basis (if eligible for affordable housing).
-Whilst those in market housing would normally be expected to find their own alternative accommodation if not eligible for affordable housing, it is, unfortunately, the norm for home insurance to not cover coastal erosion events. - 6.12 Therefore, the timely relocation/rollback of dwellings can help avoid or reduce these kind of financial losses (as well as the enormous stress and uncertainties associated with losing a house to erosion).
-This example is considered a public benefit as there are benefits to maintaining communities and housing stock through the wider effect to the local area and local economy as well as saving costly demolition of the property at a later stage, when it is an emergency situation.

-6.13 A good example of rollback is the provision of seven plots in an allocated site in Reydon, East Suffolk (Land west of Copperwheat Avenue, WLP6.1).
-This allocation - which received planning permission in 2022/3 - is for approximately 220 dwellings, and seven plots must be made available for the relocation of properties at risk of (or already lost to) coastal erosion.
+- 6.10 It is obviously important that people live in appropriate accommodation, and when a dwelling is lost or can no longer safely exist in its current location due to coastal erosion, the occupants may need to be re-housed on a temporary basis in emergency accommodation (potentially at a cost to the public purse) and/or on a permanent basis (if eligible for affordable housing).
+Whilst those in market housing would normally be expected to find their own alternative accommodation if not eligible for affordable housing, it is, unfortunately, the norm for home insurance to not cover coastal erosion events. - 6.11 Therefore, the timely relocation/rollback of dwellings can help avoid or reduce these kind of financial losses (as well as the enormous stress and uncertainties associated with losing a house to erosion).
+This example is considered a public benefit as there are benefits to maintaining communities and housing stock through the wider effect to the local area and local economy as well as saving costly demolition of the property at a later stage, when it is an emergency situation. - 6.12 A good example of rollback is the provision of seven plots in an allocated site in Reydon, East Suffolk (Land west of Copperwheat Avenue, WLP6.1).
+This allocation which now has planning permission is for approximately 220 dwellings, and seven plots must be made available for the relocation of properties at risk of (or already lost to) coastal erosion.
 This is discussed in more detail as a case study in Appendix 4.

-Relocating tourism accommodation and facilities
+Relocating tourism accommodation

-- 6.14 Coastal tourism is a hugely important part of the economy of North Norfolk, Great Yarmouth and East Suffolk, including the Broads.
-There are many caravan and camping sites and thousands of holiday homes available to rent, contributing hundreds of millions of pounds to the local economy through direct and indirect spending, on meals out, visiting tourism sites etc. Whilst such businesses tend to be privately-owned, they are also a vital source of employment, again both directly (caravan site staff, cleaners etc) and indirectly (from spending in local restaurants and tourism sites, and suppliers of good and services to the sites etc).
-Allowing the continued use of such sites through rollback/relocation can therefore potentially retain considerable public benefits. - In a similar way to tourist accommodation, coastal facilities specifically geared towards tourism, like amusement arcades and crazy golf courses, or catering to a mixed tourism and local market, like amusement parks and golf courses, generate considerable economic benefits, both directly (from employment) and indirectly (from wider spending).
-Such facilities can also constitute part of the wider tourism "offer" (of facilities and attractions) of an area.
-Whilst the direct public benefits may seem less immediately obvious than for, say, caravan parks, they often still exist.
-Several examples of where caravan and camping parks have been 'rolled back' are included in the case studies (see Appendix 4).
+6.13 Coastal tourism is a hugely important part of the economy of North Norfolk, Great Yarmouth and East Suffolk, including the Broads.
+There are many caravan and camping sites and thousands of holiday homes available to rent, contributing hundreds of millions of pounds to the local economy through direct and indirect spending (on meals out, visiting tourism sites etc).
+Whilst such businesses tend to be privately-owned, they are also a vital source of employment, again both directly (caravan site staff, cleaners etc) and indirectly (from spending in local restaurants and tourism sites, and local suppliers of good and services to the sites etc).
+Allowing the continued use of such sites through rollback/relocation can therefore potentially retain considerable public benefits.